chapmancbVCU/chappy-php-starter/docs/lemp.md

 ## 6. Configure Nginx and PHP-FPM <a id="configure-nginx-php"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
 ### A. Configure Nginx Server Block
-Clone and move the project:
+Create your project and replace my-app with the name of your project.
+Then move to location described below:
 ```sh
 cd ~/
 composer create-project chappy-php/chappy-php my-app